MarioBlazek/git-workshop/assignments/08-reset/README.md

 * Discard the changes of previous commit and move them to untracked section
 * Discard the changes of previous commit but leave them staged
-* Completely remove the changes of previous commit
+* Completely remove the everything after the commit `G`
 * Inspect a project's reflog
 * Get to the state before all of this resetting came into play